-The Spain plant of Ube Corporation Europe (UCE), located in Castellón, produces nylon 6, chemical fertilizers, and food wrapping films for the markets of Europe, North and South America, and Africa.
+The Spain plant of Ube Corporation Europe (UCE), located in Castellón, produces nylon 6 for food packaging films etc., chemical fertilizers for the markets of Europe, North and South America, and Africa.

 Ube Industries is committed to making the most of its facilities through the use of asset management solutions and total productive maintenance (TPM).
 To improve efficiency and enhance productivity at the Castellón plant, the staff at this facility worked closely with Yokogawa to build and introduce a Field Assistant mobile solution that makes use of IIoT technology.
 Through the use of this innovative solution, field operators at this plant are able to work more efficiently and UCE Spain has improved the performance of its plant assets.